-A RRIVING near Nyangwe, one of the first to meet him was the Arab, Tipo-tipo, who had conducted Cameron as far as the Kasongo country, as described in the account of that traveler's journey.
+ARIVING near Nyangwe, one of the first to meet him was the Arab, Tipo-tipo, or Tipo-tib, or Tipputib (which is the proper spelling, neither Cameron or Stanley seems to know), who had conducted Cameron as far as Utotera or the Kasongo country, as described in the account of that traveler's journey.
 He was a splendid specimen of a man physically, and just the one to give Stanley all the information he wanted respecting Cameron's movements.
 He told him that the latter wanted to follow the river to the sea, but that his men were unwilling to go; besides, no canoes could be obtained for the purpose.
-He also told him that, after staying a long time at Kasongo, he had joined a company of Portguese traders and proceeded south.
-Cameron left the Lualaba at Nyangwe, satisfied that it is the Congo.
-But he left the river at that point (a hundred miles and more short of the point reached by Livingstone on the same stream), and, in a south-west direction, he crossed the country to the Atlantic coast.
+He also told him that, after staying a long time at Kasongo, he had joined a company of Portuguese traders and proceeded south.

 One thing was clear; Cameron had not settled the great problem that Livingstone wished of all things to solve-this great unfinished work of his had been left for him to complete, or leave it to some future, more daring or more successful explorer.
-Could he get cances -could he surmount difficulties that neither Livingstone nor Cameron were able to overcome? were the grave questions Stanley asked himself.
-He had long dialogues with Tipo-tipo and other Arab chiefs, all of whom dissuaded him from attempting to follow the Lualaba by land, or trying to get cances.
-They told him frightful stories of the cannibals below-of dwarfs striped like zebras and ferocious demons, with poisoned arrows, living on the backs of elephants, of anacondas, of impenetrable forests-in short, conjured up a country and people that no stranger who placed any value on his life would ever encounter.
+Could he get canoes-could he surmount difficulties that neither Livingstone nor Cameron were able to overcome? were the grave questions he asked himself.
+He had long dialogues with Tipo-tipo and other Arab chiefs, all of whom dissuaded him from attempting to follow the Lualaba by land, or trying to get canoes.
+They told him frightful stories of the cannibals below-of dwarfs striped like zebras and ferocious as demons, with poisoned arrows, living on the backs of elephants, of anacondas, of impenetrable forests-in short, conjured up a country and people that no stranger who placed any value on his life would ever encounter.